MichaelSodeke/tmp--education-repo/README.md

 ### Essence

-> Network security is an over-arching term that describes the policies and procedures implemented by a network administrator to avoid and keep track of unauthorized access, exploitation, modification, or denial of the network and network resources.
-This means that a w>
+> Network security is an over-arching term that describes the policies and procedures implemented by a network administrator
+> to avoid and keep track of unauthorized access, exploitation, modification, or denial of the network and network resources.
+> This means that a well-implemented network security blocks viruses, malware, hackers, etc. from accessing or altering secure
+> information.
 >
 > ###
 >